Litarvan/OpenLauncherLib/README.md

 Process p = launcher.launch(); // throws LaunchException
 ```

-This will launch a java process with in classpath : mymainjar.jar and all the files of the libs folder.
+This will launch a java process with in classpath: mymainjar.jar and all the files of the libs folder.
 You can also add program/vm parameters, and a LaunchingEvent to customize the ProcessBuilder just before launching.

 ## Any Program Launching

 You can run any executable or command, and then use the OpenLauncherLib tools with it.

-    Comming soon
+    Coming soon

 ## Tools

-There is a lot of tools to use before or after the program launching.
+There are a lot of tools that can be used before or after the program launching.

 ### The Single Saver

-The Saver use Java Properties to save or load some datas.
+The Saver uses Java Properties to save or load some data.
 It is useful if your launch has authentication by exemple to save the user name, or things like this.

 ```java
 Saver saver = new Saver(new File("myfile.properties"));